 For the price, this fish finder can’t be beaten.

-The iBobber is a simple, functional, and cheap smartphone fish finder.
-While it doesn’t have the rugged feel of the Deeper or FishHunter, for $100, it gets the job done.
-You hook it up to your line, cast out, and get readings up to 130 feet – not bad at all.
+The ReelSonar iBobber is a simple, functional, and cheap smartphone fish finder.
+While it doesn’t have the rugged feel of the Deeper or FishHunter, for right around the price point of 100 bucks, it gets the job done.
+You hook it up to your line, cast out, and get readings up to a depth of 135 feet – not bad at all.

 The iBobber is still much simpler than a regular fish finder – so don’t expect the same championship-winning fish finding from this.
 It’s more of a nice way to make a good fishing trip great, filling your icebox with more fish than before.